 I love to espalier the following edibles, all available at Stark Bro’s:

 Once you pick the location and the type of edible plant to use in your garden, it’s time to pick what style of espaliering.
 There are many styles to try.
 I hope to have as many different styles in my garden as I can.
 The most popular patterns are the following:

 One main trunk is grown in a horizontal direction or multiple tiers of branches are trained horizontally along the wall, fence, or support.
-Great to use with grapevines along a short fence or a fruit tree against a wall.
-The Lattice pattern is best accomplished by planting multiple trees close together, depending on the amount of space you have and the size of the lattice you want.
+This is great to use with grapevines along a short fence — or a fruit tree against a wall.
+The lattice pattern is best accomplished by planting multiple trees close together, depending on the amount of space you have and the size of the lattice you want.
 Then branches are trained to intertwine in a lattice pattern.
 This is a perfect pattern to try with fruit trees as a border along a walkway, or as a hedge along a short fence.

 One main trunk with branches trained symmetrically to grow at a 45 degree angle.
 This style is perfect to use with a pear tree up against a wall.